alejandrohdezma/sbt-github/README.md

 ## mdoc integration

-If you use [mdoc](https://scalameta.org/mdoc/) for creating your documentation you can benefit from our mdoc module which provides a several bunch of [`mdocVariables`](https://scalameta.org/mdoc/docs/installation.html#sbt) already pre-filled with values extracted from Github to any project that adds the `MdocPlugin` to replace them in documentation..
+If you use [mdoc](https://scalameta.org/mdoc/) for creating your documentation you can benefit from our mdoc module which provides a several bunch of [`mdocVariables`](https://scalameta.org/mdoc/docs/installation.html#sbt) already pre-filled with values extracted from Github to any project that adds the `MdocPlugin` to replace them in documentation.
 To use it, just add the following line to your `plugins.sbt` file

 ```sbt
 addSbtPlugin("com.alejandrohdezma" %% "sbt-github-mdoc" % "0.4.0")